tytydraco/yessleep/out/Dream_Files_Part_2.md

 As im walking out Traum says something to catch my attention.

 “You still have your family left.
-I can and will kill them if you don’t play along.”
+I can always kill them if you don’t play along.”

 “Traum your just a nightmare.
 You can’t hurt me!”

-“Have you checked Madison’s hands and feet.
+“Have you checked Madison’s hands.
 Next time you see her, look closely.”

 I make my way into the living room and the radio turns on.
 It was playing screams of the people Traum had killed.
 I walked a little quicker but slipped on the blood soaked floor.